ganeshn2/Immigration-Data-Analysis/README.md

 Tertiary objective is to analyse the pay comparison of those immigrants based on the nationality classification listed above.

-Finally, using ANOVA, We aim to show if there is any/no differences among the classification listed above.
+Finally, using ANOVA, we aim to show if there is any/no differences among the classification listed above.
 This work is currently under progress.
-Once ANOVA analysis is done, the notebook and additional summary ( CSV) will be added to the repository.
+Once ANOVA analysis is completed, the notebook and additional summary ( CSV) will be added to the repository.